Avian Influenza or Bird Flu: Symptoms, Causes, Risk Factors

 Risk Areas for Bird Flu Outbreaks

-Without a doubt, the area of greatest risk for Bird Flu currently is Vietnam, where the largest number of infections and death has occurred.
+Undoubtedly, the area of the greatest risk for Bird Flu currently is Vietnam, where the largest number of infections and death has occurred.
 Any area in Asia with a large poultry population, from farming or agriculture, is at risk, as consuming infected meat has been a primary cause of becoming infected.
 On the same note, many countries in Asia, Europe, and recently the Middle East, should be concerned with the possibility of ingested infected poultry.
-As migratory birds may also carry the disease, it may be extend over widespread areas as well as from agricultural sources.
+As migratory birds may also carry the disease, it maybe extended over widespread areas as well as from agricultural sources.

 As long as bird flu is being transmitted from poultry to humans, and not from human to human contact, the areas of concern will surround large poultry populations, from wild or agricultural birds.
 However, if the strain mutates and is passed from human to human, the risk area will grow rapidly and be concentrated in places with high or dense populations.
 Likewise, areas of particular concern will be those with limited medical care.
 Areas with advanced medicine that may be able to produce a vaccine may not be as devastated by the mutated strain of the virus.